Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Mean-Field Theory Analytical Results

 We can rewrite the free energy \eqref{eq:analyticmfFapp},

 We can then rewrite,

 where $q = Q/N$.
 Hence the free energy is,

-where $T_K(\lambda) = D_c \exp{\left[-\frac{1}{ \rho J(\lambda)}\right]}$ is the $\lambda$-dependent Kondo temperature.
+where $T_K(\lambda) = D_c \exp{\left[-\frac{1}{ \rho_c J(\lambda)}\right]}$ is the $\lambda$-dependent Kondo temperature.

 In the Kondo limit, we can neglect the $\lambda$ dependence of the Kondo coupling constant, setting $J = J(\lambda = 0)$.
-In this limit In this limit, we obtain the saddle point equations by differentiating \eqref{eq:analyticmfFapp3} with respect to $\xi$.
+In this limit, we obtain the saddle point equations by differentiating \eqref{eq:analyticmfFapp3} with respect to $\xi$.
 Setting $\partial F_c/\delta \xi = 0$, we obtain

-$T_K = T_K(\lambda)\vert_{\lambda =0} =D_c \exp{\left[-\frac{1}{ \rho J}\right]} $ is the Kondo temperature.
+$T_K = T_K(\lambda)\vert_{\lambda =0} =D_c \exp{\left[-\frac{1}{ \rho_c J}\right]} $ is the Kondo temperature.
 At low temperature, we can approximate $\tilde \psi (z) = \ln (\frac{z}{2 \pi i T})$, so we obtain simply $\xi = \lambda + i \tilde \Delta = T_K e^{i \pi q}$, recovering the large $N$ limit of the SU(N) Kondo model, but with the finite $U$ Schrieffer-Wolff form of the coupling constant $J$\eqref{eq:Jappendix}.

 For the fully mixed valence regime, the $\lambda$ dependence in the Kondo coupling $J(\lambda)$ cannot be ignored, and the saddle-point equations are obtained by minimizing \eqref{eq:analyticmfFapp2}, replacing Eqs. \eqref{eq:FMFapp4} and \eqref{eq:FMFapp5},